bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/modules/handlers/app/index.md

 :::info

-Please refer to the [`loader`](/neon/configuration/loader/overview/) page for more informations about resources.
+Please refer to the [`loader`](/neon/configuration/loader/overview/) page for more information about resources.

 :::